Michael-F-Ellis/ElephantSoup/README.md

 ## Philosophy
 Credible research shows that the single most powerful learning tool is *frequent low-stakes testing with immediate feedback*.
 That's what SimpleRecorder is designed to do.

-Its intentionally the simplest possible interface: Hit Record, play or sing a short passage you're working on.
+It's intentionally the simplest possible interface: Hit Record, then play or sing a short passage you're working on.

 Then hit Stop, hit Play and *listen*.
 Ask yourself "What, specifically, can I do to make that better?"

-Then take another shot at it.
+Then take another shot at it.  *Lather, rinse, repeat.*

 ## Anti-Philosophy
 SimpleRecorder is not a DAW.
 It doesn't even support saving your audio as a file.
 There's no metronome, equalizer, tuner, waveform display, practice log, overdubbing, multi-tracking, FX, ... or anything except a distraction-free way to record and listen to short segments of your playing and singing.